Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac-start-here.md

----
-This page is currently being updated, please visit at a later time or email nkrull@uic.edu with any questions
+NOTE: This page is currently being updated, please visit at a later time or email nkrull@uic.edu with any questions
----

 ```mermaid
 flowchart LR
     A[Raw Bruker Data] --> B[Convert raw protein data to mzML via MSConvert]